A Quantum Theory with Non-Collapsing Measurements: Quantum information with passive measurements

+We now show that a physical system realizing pQT can simulate measurements performed on a quantum system, modulo a finite time delay.
+Recall that after a standard quantum measurement of the observable $\hat{A}$ with (non-degenerate) outcome $a_{r}$, the measured system is known to reside in the associated eigenstate of $\hat{A}$.
+This is the scenario we wish to replicate.

-\textit{Simulating QT} -- Measurements on a passive quantum system can be made to look as if they were performed on a quantum system, modulo a finite time delay.
-To see this, let us first consider the measurement of a non-degenerate observable $\hat{A}$ on a single-partite system in an unknown state \textit{\emph{$|\overfrown{\psi}\rangle$}}.
-If the outcome $a_{r}$ is obtained, then the observer simply replaces the original system by another one residing in the p-state \textit{\emph{$|\overfrown{a_{r}}\rangle$}} prepared beforehand.
-The resulting situation is identical to the one obtained after a standard quantum measurement of the observable $\hat{A}$ with outcome $a_{r}$ on the state $\ket{\psi}$, although substituting \textit{\emph{$|\overfrown{\psi}\rangle$ by $|\overfrown{a_{r}}\rangle$}} will take a finite amount of time.
-The ``replacement'' time would be subject to ``quantum speed limits'' \citep{deffner_quantum_2017} if the set $\bigl\{|\overfrown{a_{r}}\rangle\bigr\}$ was unavailable and the experimenter had to generate the state $|\overfrown{a_{r}}\rangle$ by unitarily evolving some given state $|\overfrown{\chi}\rangle$ into one of the states in $\bigl\{|\overfrown{a_{r}}\rangle\bigr\}$.
+First, consider the measurement of a non-degenerate observable $\hat{A}$ on a \textit{single-partite} system in an unknown p-state $|\psip\rangle$.
+If the outcome $a_{r}$ is obtained, then the experimenter simply replaces the system that continues to reside in the p-state $|\psip\rangle$ by another one residing in the p-state \textit{\emph{$|a_r\rangle$}}.
+Then, the post-measurement situation is identical to the one in which a quantum measurement with outcome $a_r$ has occurred.
+An observer without access to the experimenter's lab could not tell apart this procedure from a proper quantum measurement.

+However, substituting the state $|\psip\rangle$ by $|a_r\rangle$ will take a finite amount of time.
+This ``replacement'' time cannot be made arbitrarily small: if the experimenter generates the state $|a_r\rangle$ from a given state $|\chi\rangle$ by applying an appropriate unitary, ``quantum speed limits'' \cite{deffner_quantum_2017} kick in.
+Even if the experimenter were to prepare a collection of the eigenstates of the observable $\hat{A}$ in advance, the ``instantaneous'' projection cannot be reproduced since identifying the state $|a_r\rangle$ in the set and physically replacing $|\psip\rangle$ by it will take time.